paulfcollins/public-azure/Azure-Lighthouse/README.md

 TODO: [ ADD SCREENSHOT FOR CUSTOMER]

-## Deploy Azure Policy to 'Customer' Subscription
+## Manage a 'Customer' Subscription

 After a successful delegation of a subscription(s), it is possible to work in the context of the delegated subscription without switching directories as follows:
 1. Select the **Directory + Subscription** icon in the top righthand corner of the Azure Portal.